 Income before interest and taxes $ 341 $ 305 $ 286

-Revenues and purchased power and fuel costs increased $877 millionand $822 million, respectively, in 2000 as compared to 1999.
-The increasein revenue is primarily the result of a significant increase in the price of power and an increase in wholesale sales.
-Higher purchased power and fuel costs partially offset the revenue increase.
+Revenues, net of purchased power and fuel costs increased $55 million in 2000 as compared to 1999.
+The increase is primarily the result of a significant increase in the price of power sold and an increase in wholesale sales, partially offset by higher purchased power and fuel costs.
 Operating expenses increased primarily due to increased plant maintenance costs related to periodic overhauls.
 Depreciation and amortization increased in 2000 primarily as a result of increased regulatory amortization.
 Other income, net in 2000 included the impact of an OPUC order allowing certain deregulation costs to be deferred and recovered through rate cases, the settlement of litigation related to the Trojan nuclear power generating facility and gains on the sale of certain generation-related assets.

-Revenues and purchased power and fuel costs increased $183 million and $188 million, respectively, in 1999 as compared to 1998.
+Revenues, net of purchased power and fuel costs decreased $5 million in 1999 as compared to 1998.
 Revenues increased primarily as a result of an increase in the number of customers served by Portland General.
 Higher purchased power and fuel costs, which increased 42% in 1999, offset the increase in revenues.
 Other income, net increased $31 million in 1999 as compared to 1998 primarily as a result of a gain recognized on the sale of certain assets.

 Statistics for Portland General are as follows: